PrefectHQ/prefect/docs/core/advanced_tutorials/using-result-handlers.md

 - Checkpointing will automatically be turned on; you can disable it by setting `prefect.config.flows.checkpointing` to "False"
 - A result handler that matches the storage backend of your `prefect.config.flows.storage` setting will automatically be applied to all tasks, if available; notably this is not yet supported for Docker Storage
-- Uou can override the automatic result handler at the global level, flow level, or task level
+- You can override the automatic result handler at the global level, flow level, or task level

 #### Setting result handler at the flow level
 ```bash